Current opportunities to join our faculty. Learn more

 What makes me a competitive applicant for admission?

 Students who have completed all prerequisite content areas, have a competitive GPA, and who have graduated by the preceding fall semester are most competitive for admission in the upcoming fall semester.
-Students graduating or completing prerequisite course work in spring will be considered on a space-available basis.

-What do I do if I won’t be finished with the prerequisite courses or my first bachelor’s degree before the November 30 deadline?
+What do I do if I won’t be finished with the prerequisite courses or my first bachelor’s degree before the December 1 deadline?

 When will I be notified of my admission decision?